An app for opticians and optical stores to manage orders and Bills.

 APPLE APP STORE

-Submitting the app to the App Store for the initial V1 deploy was a very tedious process that started on December 4, 2024, resulted in multiple Rejected versions, and finally got the Ready to Distribute status on January 28, 2025, three days before the Optika 2005 expo started.
+Submitting the app to the App Store for the initial V1 deploy was a very tedious process that started on December 4, 2024, resulted in multiple Rejected versions, and finally got the Ready to Distribute status on January 28, 2025, three days before Optika 2005.

-Below is a realistic depiction of the calm, reserved relief I felt after.
+Below is an accurate depiction of the calm relief I felt after.

 A large number of eggs were broken to make this Apple approved omelette.